-Known as the "woods banana", Pawpaw is North America's largest native fruit.
+Pawpaw: Known as the "woods banana", Pawpaw is North America's largest native fruit.
 Sweet with tropical flavors, medium to large fruit, and seeded with a few medium to large seed.
+Zone 5-9

 Halvin - Pawpaw found by Tyler and Danae Halvin in Iowa.
 Fruit is 8 to 14 ounces.
-Great flavor (very sweet, no aftertaste), has a hint of pineapple flavor.
-Original tree was growing as an under store treel.
-Stated to be the largest native pawpaw fruit to be found in southwestern Iowa and ripens 3 weeks earlier than all other pawpaws.
+Great flavor (very sweet, no after taste), has a hint of pineapple flavor.
+Original tree was growing as an under store tree.
+Stated to be the largest native pawpaw fruit to be found in southwestern Iowa, not far from Bedford, IA.
+It is 3 weeks earlier than all other pawpaws.

 Click here to enlarge pictures.